New Hampshire Freshwater Fishing

 |Bearcamp River (From Tamworth/Ossipee town line to Ossipee Lake)||Ossipee|

 |Mascoma River (From Canaan/Enfield town line to Mascoma Lake)||Enfield|

 New Hampshire state law prohibits the use and sale of all lead sinkers and jigs that weigh one ounce or less, regardless of length, in all fresh waters of the state.
-The new law does not apply to lead core line, spinnerbaits, buzzbaits, spoons, poppers, plugs or flies.
+The law does not apply to lead core line, spinnerbaits, buzzbaits, spoons, poppers, plugs, or flies.

 Loons and other waterbirds can die from lead poisoning after swallowing lead fishing sinkers and jigs lost by anglers.

 Biologists have studied the effects of lead sinkers and jigs on waterbirds, such as loons and swans, since the 1970s.
 Their ongoing research has documented that, in the northeast U.S. and Canada where loons breed, lead sinkers or jigs can account for up to half of dead adult loons found by researchers.

 What You Can Do:

 - Do not use lead sinkers and jigs.

 - Spread the word.
 Tell other anglers about the problem with lead.

 - Dispose of old lead sinkers and jigs properly.
 Drop-off locations include